phillid/paramano/README.md

 Here's a list:

-* BINDIR to override default binary directory (`/usr/bin`) for trayfreq and trayfreq-set
+* BINDIR to override default binary directory (`/usr/bin`) for paramano and paramano-set
 * PREFIX to prefix all paths with something
 * LOCALE_DIR to override default of `/usr/share/locale`
 * SUDO to override default sudo program `/usr/bin/sudo`
 * MAKE to override default make program `make`
 * CC to override default compiler `gcc`
-* TRAYFREQ_SET to override default trayfreq-set program of `PREFIX/BINDIR/trayfreq-set`
+* PARAMANO_SET to override default paramano-set program of `PREFIX/BINDIR/paramano-set`
 * DESTDIR (only for `make install` -- see below)

-If you'd like a huge amount of debug information on the tty every time you run trayfreq or trayfreq-set, then set DEBUG to something, eg:
+If you'd like a huge amount of debug information on the tty every time you run paramano or paramano-set, then set DEBUG to something, eg:

 	make all DEBUG=yeah